UK weather: Met Office predicts heat blast after week of heavy rain

 However, conditions are likely to improve through the week, with sunny spells, fewer showers, and hot sunshine predicted.

-The Met Office has said temperatures are expected to rise through the week, with mercury likely hitting 32C by the weekend in the southeast – around 6C hotter than Los Angeles on the same day.
+The Met Office has said that temperatures are expected to rise through the week, with mercury likely hitting 32C by the weekend in the southeast – around 6C hotter than Los Angeles on the same day.

 “The good news is that low pressure moves out of the way as we go into Tuesday, so it should be a drier day,” forecaster Greg Dewhurst said.
-“A better chance of seeing some sunny spells particularly across eastern parts of the UK.”
+“A better chance of seeing some sunny spells, particularly across eastern parts of the UK.”

 Mr Dewhurst explained that another area of low pressure to the west of the UK and the Atlantic will start to move toward us, causing temperatures to rise in the south of England by the weekend.